BroseleyCameraClub/BroseleyCameraClub.github.io/_posts/2018-04-30-April_Newsletter.markdown

 layout: post
 title:  april meeting news
 date: 2018-04-30 19:00:00
-description: news from our March 2018 Meeting.
+description: news from our April 2018 Meeting.
 ---

 This month’s topic was on ‘Back Button Focus’.